DDT5/snip1155-reference-impl/README.md

 {
   "snip_1155_receive": {
     "sender": "<HumanAddr that called the transaction>",
-    "from": "<HumanAddr of the current owner of the tokens>", "token_id": "<String representing unique token_id being sent>", "amount": "<Amount of tokens sent in Uint128>", "msg": "<optional message in Binary>"
+    "token_id": "<String representing unique token_id being sent>", "from": "<HumanAddr of the current owner of the tokens>", "amount": "<Amount of tokens sent in Uint128>", "memo": "<optional String>",
+    "msg": "<optional message in Binary>"
   }
 }